-- Continued coordination with the Pennsylvania Turnpike, PennDOT, and the Chester County Planning Commission (CCPC) on the planned widening of the Turnpike and its potential impacts on the Township's roadway and pedestrian networks - Ongoing construction inspections in various sub-divisions (Byers Station - Parcel 5C, Preserve at Marsh Creek, Eagleview Lot 1C), and Vantage Point (parcel 6C). - Assisted with survey and planning for the Hickory Park Renovations - Reviewed 5 sub-division and/or land development plans - Reviewed 2 conditional use applications - Ongoing assistance regarding the Sunoco Mariner II/III gas pipeline expansion and/or upgrade projects - Continued to update Townships GIS data - Coordinated MS4 Stormwater Permit renewal - Review and adoption of updated Act 167 Stormwater Management Ordinance -
+- Continued coordination with the Pennsylvania Turnpike, PennDOT, and the Chester County Planning Commission (CCPC) on the planned widening of the Turnpike and its potential impacts on the Township's roadway and pedestrian networks - Ongoing construction inspections in various sub-divisions (Byers Station - Parcel 5C, Preserve at Marsh Creek, Eagleview Lot 1C), and Vantage Point (parcel 6C). - Assisted with survey and planning for the Hickory Park Renovations - Reviewed 5 sub-division and/or land development plans - Reviewed 2 conditional use applications - Ongoing assistance regarding the Sunoco Mariner II/III gas pipeline expansion and/or upgrade projects - Continued to update Townships GIS data - Coordinated MS4 Stormwater Permit renewal - Review and adoption of updated Act 167 Stormwater Management Ordinance - Finalized the plans for a pedestrian crossing at the entrance of The Enclave at Chester Springs entrance on Station Blvd.

-- Monitor and assist with ongoing gas pipeline expansion or repair projects - Sunoco Mariner II and III - Ongoing construction inspections at new residential and commercial construction sites - Ongoing coordination with McKee, Sunoco, and PennDOT specific to roadway improvements and a traffic signal to be located at Little Conestoga Road and Milford Road - Coordination of Phase III of the Water Resource Protection Program development - Design and engineering of stormwater improvements specific to basin naturalization and the installation of a water quality basin at Upland Farms and Heather Hill - Sub-division and land development reviews, as needed - Continued compliance measures for MS4 Stormwater Permit
+- Monitor and assist with ongoing gas pipeline expansion or repair projects - Ongoing construction inspections at new residential and commercial construction sites - Ongoing coordination with McKee, Sunoco, and PennDOT specific to roadway improvements and a traffic signal to be located at Little Conestoga Road and Milford Road - Coordination of Phase III of the Water Resource Protection Program development - Design and engineering of stormwater improvements specific to basin naturalization and the installation of a water quality basin at Upland Farms and Heather Hill - Sub-division and land development reviews, as needed - Continued compliance measures for MS4 Stormwater Permit

-2023 2022 2021
+2024 2023 2022

 None

 Total